Two-field inflation from one complex scalar with symmetry breaking: Motions of inflaton with symmetry breaking

 in the $\phi$- and $\chi$-directions, respectively.
-As there are two fields, it is beneficial to decompose them into the direction of the inflation trajectory and the direction of rotation~\cite{Gordon:2000hv,GrootNibbelink:2000vx,GrootNibbelink:2001qt}.
-The former is called as the parallel direction and its unit vector is $\hat{\bm{e}}_\parallel$.
-The latter is the vertical direction to $\hat{\bm{e}}_\parallel$ and its unit vector is $\hat{\bm{e}}_\perp$.
-Using these unit vectors, the conditions of the acceleration for successful inflation are given by
+Since there are two inflaton fields, it is useful to decompose the dynamics into the direction tangential to the inflationary trajectory and the direction of its rotation~\cite{Gordon:2000hv,GrootNibbelink:2000vx,GrootNibbelink:2001qt}.
+The former is called the parallel direction, and its unit vector in field space is denoted by $\hat{\bm{e}}_\parallel$.
+The latter is the direction perpendicular to $\hat{\bm{e}}_\parallel$, and its unit vector is denoted by $\hat{\bm{e}}_\perp$.
+Using these unit vectors, the conditions on the acceleration for successful inflation are given by